 Following are key benefits for a Company:

 - Fixed cost control redundancies can be avoided, and costs can be optimized.
-Lets understand that Fixed cost is only fixed in mind and that it should always be challenged to keep it under control and bring it down;
+Let’s understand that fixed cost is only fixed in mind and that there should always be a motive to keep it under control and bring it down

-- Better visibility of P&L, better credit rating for business, confidence of lenders, better interest rates.
+- Better visibility of P&L, better credit rating for a business, confidence of lenders, better interest rates

 Challenges SMEs face in identifying their break-even